Dutch Official Visit to Brazil – Days One and Two

 Later the Prince, along with Lilianne Ploumen, visited the headquarters of Embraer, one of the largest aircraft manufacturers in the world.
 In the evening, the Prince and the Princess attended a meeting with the economic delegation at the Grand Hyatt Hotel in São Paulo.Filed under Dutch Royals

-Tagged Bilateral Relations, Brazil, King Willem-Alexander, Official Visit, Queen Máxima.
+Tagged Bilateral Relations, Brazil, King Willem-Alexander of The Netherlands, Official Visit, Queen Máxima of the Netherlands.